Cultural Commission

 "She Aint Heavy" statue by designer Walt Horton

-The Cultural Commission works to promote culture and the arts, to oversee public art, and to provide art enrichment opportunities to benefit the residents of the City.
+The Cultural Commission works to promote culture and the arts, to oversee public art, and to provide art enrichment opportunities to benefit the residents of the city.

-The active group of volunteers who serve on the Commission recognize and facilitate the arts in the community.
-They do this through annual and bi-annual programs and through welcoming new ideas of individual members and the Wheat Ridge Community.
+The active group of volunteers who serve on the commission recognize and facilitate the arts in the community.
+They do this through annual and bi-annual programs and through welcoming new ideas of individual members and the Wheat Ridge community.

-Get involved
+Get Involved

 The commission is always looking for feedback from the community.
-We want to stay in touch with you!

 Commission Details